nvidia-holoscan/holohub/README.md

   # Ex: ./run build ./applications/endoscopy_tool_tracking/
   ```

-The build artefacts will be created under `./build/<component_name>` by default to isolate them from other components which might have different build environment requirements.
+The build artifacts will be created under `./build/<component_name>` by default to isolate them from other components which might have different build environment requirements.
 You can override this behavior and other defaults, see `./run build --help` for more details.

 # Running Applications